kalmarek/GroupsCore.jl/docs/src/groups.md

 We provide two methods for generating random elements of a group or monoid.

 ```@docs
-PRASampler
+GroupsCore.ProductReplacementSampler
-RandomWordSampler
+GroupsCore.RandomWordSampler
 ```

-By default for finite monoids `PRASampler` is used and `RandomWordSampler` following `Poisson(λ=8)` is employed for inifinite ones.
+By default for finite monoids `ProductReplacementSampler` is used and `RandomWordSampler` following `Poisson(λ=8)` is employed for inifinite ones.